tamiragun/Doc2Blog/README.md

 Navigate to https://doc2blog.herokuapp.com/ to see this app in action.
 Follow the below steps, or watch this video, to see how it works:
 ### Logging in
-* Create a profile by cliking "register".
+* Create a profile by clicking "register".
 * Log in with that profile
 * Navigate to "Blog posts" in the navigation menu.